-As at 31 December 2016, the following interests of 3% or more of the issued ordinary share capital had been notified to the Company:
+As at 31 December 2017, the following interests of 3% or more of the issued ordinary share capital had been notified to the Company:

 Number of % of share

 Funds managed by: shares capital

-Garbet Limited 1 115,671,186 41.49%

-Guava Minerals Limited 2 88,730,397 31.83%
+Guava Minerals Limited 88,730,397 31.83%

-- 1. Michael Haworth is indirectly interested in these ordinary shares, which are registered in the name of Garbet, by virtue of his interest as a potential beneficiary in two discretionary trusts which have an indirect interest in these ordinary shares. - 2.
-Clifford Elphick is indirectly interested in these ordinary shares by virtue of his interest as a potential beneficiary in a discretionary trust, which has an indirect interest in these ordinary shares.
+1. Clifford Elphick is indirectly interested in these ordinary shares by virtue of his interest as a potential beneficiary in a discretionary trust, which has an indirect interest in these ordinary shares.

+Prior to 2 April 2017, 115,671,186 of the Company's shares were held by Garbet (representing 41.49% of the Company's share capital).
 Pursuant to a transaction effected on 2 April 2017 Garbet ceased to hold any shares in the Company.
 As part of such transaction the shares in the Company which were held by Garbet were transferred to Garbet's shareholders and the shareholders of Garbet's holding company, Strata Limited.
 As a result of such transaction, the following interests of 3% or more of the issued ordinary share capital were notified to the Company:

 Shareholder: shares capital

-Salamanca Trustees (Jersey) Ltd (YR) 1 13,629,127 4.89%
+Salamanca Trustees (Jersey) Ltd (YR) 13,629,127 4.89%

 Leganes Limited 12,513,469 4.49%

 Artemis Trustees Limited (Hardwick) 11,916,534 4.27%

-Al Holdings Limited 8,706,621 3.12%
+AI Holdings Limited 8,706,621 3.12%

-^{1.} Michael Haworth is indirectly interested in these ordinary shares, by virtue of his interest as a potential beneficiary in the discretionary trust which owns these ordinary shares.
+1. Michael Haworth is indirectly interested in these ordinary shares, by virtue of his interest as a potential beneficiary in the discretionary trust which owns these ordinary shares.